pistachionet/INST377_groupProj/README.md

-# INST377- FBI Wanted Fugitives Project
+# INST377- Group Project

+# Team:

-# Team: Navid Misaghian, Kristina Finley, Chinedu Onwuka
+Navid Misaghian, Kristina Finley, Chinedu Onwuka

 # Title of your project:

-# Description of your project
+# Description of your project:

 # Description of target browsers (iOS?
 Android?
-Which ones?)
+Which ones?):

-# Link to User Manual
+# Link to User Manual:

-# Link to Developer Manual
+# Link to Developer Manual:

 # Comments: <Insert any comments here>